Fuoad-Ibrahim/Quiz-Generator/README.md

  selected question from their quiz.

 ## Requirements
-This project does not require any downloads/installations.
-To start, run the "main" file in the "dist" folder.
+This project does not require any additional python modules.
+To start, download and run the "main" file located inside the "dist" folder.